Frosted Violet Coral Bells

 Heuchera 'Frosted Violet' Plant Patent #15,085Item #2310 USDA Hardiness Zone: 4 - 9

 Violet purple foliage with deep burgundy veins form a vigorous but neat clump, accented by dainty pink, pearl-like flowers on slender stems.
 Silvery hairs cover the top of the leaf, giving it a frosted appearance.
 Foliage color deepens when cool weather arrives.
-Evergreen in mild climates.
+An herbaceous perennial.

-- OverviewLight Needs:Partial sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Foliage reaches 12 in. high, 18 in. wide; flower stems 30 in. tall.
+- OverviewLight Needs:Partial sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Foliage reaches 12 in. tall, 18 in. wide; blooms reach 30 in. tall.

 - CareCare InformationProvide enriched, well-drained soil; take care not to bury crown when planting.
 Water deeply, regularly during first growing season to establish an extensive root system; tolerates drier soils once established.
 Avoid excessive winter moisture.
 Feed regularly throughout growing season.
 Remove old, faded foliage in early spring.Pruning time: early spring.Light Needs:Partial sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.